reinhart1010/nix/docs/en/common/eslint.md

 A pluggable linting utility for JavaScript and JSX.
 More information: <https://eslint.org>.

-- Create ESLint config:
+- Create the ESLint config file:

 `eslint --init`

-- Lint on a given set of files:
+- Lint one or more files:

 `eslint `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file1.js path/to/file2.js ...</span>